-Marie Alisa Garlock is a Durham, NC-based researcher, performing artist, educator, and PhD candidate at UNC-CH, and is based in Durham, NC.
-Marie (she) leads health, performance, and community-based research initiatives spanning the U.S. South and Global South.
-For It is In You projects, Marie partners with clinicians, artists, scientists, educators, faith and advocacy leaders across diverse communities, institutions, and coalitions—all of whom are drawn together by the power of stories to promote health justice.
+Marie Alisa Garlock is the director of It Is In You projects, a PhD candidate at UNC-CH, and is based in Durham, NC.
+Marie (she) leads health, performance, collaborative research, and community-building initiatives that span the U.S. South and Global South.
+It Is In You partners are clinicians, artists, scientists, educators, policymakers, faith and advocacy leaders across diverse communities, institutions, and coalitions—all of whom are drawn together by the power of stories to promote health justice.

 It is In You projects are sponsored by 501c3 Heartspace Spiritual Resources to receive grants and donations.